Redefining retirement: A little of this and a little of that.

 A new approach to retirement planning: A mixed bag of income sources.

-For many pre-retirees, their anticipated retirement income may be less reliant on traditional pension plans and Social Security, and more on a “pieced-together” approach.
-Indeed according to the 2014 EBRI Retirement Confidence Survey,2 while a majority of retirees (89%) report that Social Security provides a source of income for retirement, pre-retirees expect to live on retirement income from a wide variety of sources:
+For many pre-retirees, their anticipated retirement income may be less reliant on traditional pension plans and Social Security, and more reliant on a “pieced-together” approach.
+Indeed, according to the 2014 EBRI Retirement Confidence Survey,2 while a majority of retirees (89%) report that Social Security provides a source of income for retirement, pre-retirees expect to live on retirement income from a wide variety of sources:

 - 79% of future retirees expect Social Security to be a major or minor source of income in retirement, but believe that personal savings will also play a large role.